 栄中 書

-1) Samurai Stars of the Stage and Beautiful Women: Kunisada and Kuniyoshi, Masters of the Color Woodblock Print by Hatje Cantz, Museum Kunstpalast, p.
+1) in Samurai Stars of the Stage and Beautiful Women: Kunisada and Kuniyoshi, Masters of the Color Woodblock Print by Hatje Cantz, Museum Kunstpalast, p.
 221, #206.

 This copy in the Lyon Collection is probably a later edition of this print than the one in the Museum für angewandte Kunst, Vienna.
 Compare the two and you will see that the smoke from the 'mosquito lamp' on the floor is definitely giving off wisps of smoke.